If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 A scent smells differently on every person due to the skin’s pH balance, which differs slightly and can change the way a scent smells.
 This is why a scent can smell amazing on your friend and horrible on you.

 But there’s even more.
 It looks like your diet, hormone balance, and skin type influence how a fragrance eventually smells on you.

-For example, eating herbs and spices often or not so much affects how a perfume smells.
-Also, like hormones, when estrogen drops, and you start to sweat a tad more, it’ll change how the scent smells.
+For example, eating herbs and spices, regardless of how often, affects how a perfume smells.
+Your hormones can also affect the smell, like if your estrogen drops, and you start to sweat more than usual, it’ll change how the scent smells.

-Last but not least effect, is your skin type.
-If you have normal skin, you are likely to find that most perfumes will smell pretty accurately on the skin.
+Last but not least, your skin type can also affect how a fragrance smells on you.
+If you have normal skin, you will likely find that most perfumes smell just like you expected.